-MEDIA STREAMING Revenue in the "Music Streaming" segment are expected to reach USD 49 million in 2018 and grow at a CAGR of 7% over the period 2018-2020 resulting in a market size of USD 65 million by 2022 and providing opportunities for developers in Lebanon.
+MEDIA STREAMING Global revenues in the "Music Streaming" segment amount to USD 9.15 billion in 2018 and is expected to grow at a CAGR of 8% over the period 2018-2020 and providing opportunities in music and video streaming for developers in the MENA region.

 CONSUMER INTERNET More specifically in Web and Mobile Portals, Content Websites and Applications, News, Internet Publishing, Social Networks and Applications, and Search.
-There is a high demand for Arabic content creation along those key markets, equally presenting competitive advantages for local content developers with the number of active Arab Internet users set to rise to 226 million by 2018.
-Facts About The Arab Digital Generation - ▶ 36% of the Arab population participate in social media. - ♦ 45% of the internet users choose the Arabic language on social media. - ▶ 47% of youth watch online videos daily - ▶ 88% of internet users go online daily - ▶ 97% of the MENA population have access to 3g service.
-Source: McKinsey, 2016 / The Booz & Company - Google Arab Digital Generation Survey (2012)
+There is a high demand for Arabic content creation along those key markets, equally presenting competitive advantages for local content developers.
+In 2017, 4.8% of the world internet users are Arabic speakers with a penetration rate of 43.8% with Egypt and Saudi Arabia as top Arabic speaking countries.

-FINANCIAL & E-PAYMENT SOLUTIONS Worldwide, the mobile payments market was forecasted to grow at a CAGR of 32% from 2017 to 2022.
+FINANCIAL & E-PAYMENT SOLUTIONS

+Worldwide, the mobile payments market was forecasted to grow at a CAGR of 32% from 2017 to $2022^{32}$ .

 A recent survey from MasterCard found that more than 70% of respondents in the Middle East and Africa were ready to use their smartphone to make payments compared with only 38% in Europe.
+In Lebanon, the e-payment market is comprised of 12 payment providers offering fast and innovative payment methods.

+29-30 Gartner, 2016

+31 Internet World Stats

+- 32 Zion Market Research, 2017

-There are now 20 live money services in 10 markets: - 60% of adults in Lebanon are banked while 80% in Saudi Arabia and 100% in UAE have financial services. - 54% of volume of transactions is airtime top-up and 65% of value is P2P transfers.
-30 Gartner, 2013 34 Madar Research & Development, Orient Planet.
-Arab Knowledge Economy Report 2015-2016.
-35 Gartner.
-2013 36-37-38 Digital Middle East: Transforming the region into a leading digital economy October 2016, Mckinsey
+- 33 Digital Middle East: Transforming the region into a leading digital economy October 2016, Mckinsey

+34 MoET, 2018